mattyschell/geodatabase-buildings-condoetl/README.md

 ## 3. Finalize BBL List and Load to Geodatabase Buildings Schema

-Refresh the DoITT condo table with Dept. of Finance condos that also exist in PLUTO.
+Refresh the database condo table with Dept. of Finance condos that also exist in PLUTO.
 Requires a target schema and utilites in [geodatabase-toiler](https://github.com/mattyschell/geodatabase-toiler).

 ```
 > set SDEFILE=X:\gis\connections\xx\xxx.sde